-How to Crochet a Slip Stitch - Step-by-Step for Beginners
+How to Crochet a Slip Stitch - Step-by-Step for Beginners (Right-Handed)

-How to Crochet a Slip Stitch - Step-by-Step for Beginners
+How to Crochet a Slip Stitch - Step-by-Step for Beginners (Right-Handed)

 Slip stitches are one of the absolute basics of crochet and something you definitely need when crocheting patterns.
 The good thing is, slip stitches are one of the simplest stitches in crochet.
 If you know how to crochet a chain you will be able to figure out how to slip stitch very easily.